LibrIT/passhport/docs/installation-and-configuration.rst

   -x509 -days 365 -sha256 \
   -extensions v3_req

-Once executed, you’ll have a cert file next to the key file:
+Once executed, you’ll have a cert file next to the key file :

 .. code-block:: none